 1. Consult with Your Surgeon

-• Discuss Options: Your surgeon will discuss the type of hip surgery you need, whether it’s a total hip replacement, hip resurfacing, or another procedure.
+✔️ Discuss Your Options: Understand whether you need a total hip replacement, hip resurfacing, or another hip preservation procedure.

 2. Pre-Surgery Medical Evaluations